 What is “Social Networking” anyway?

-We hear this term frequently in the media, but what does it actually mean and refer to?
+We hear this term frequently in the media, but what does it actually mean?
 Social networking is an umbrella term used to describe sites such as Facebook, LinkedIn, Instagram and Twitter.
 Social networking is a term used to denote the trend toward people connecting and interacting online.

 Much is now being written on how these sites and trends can be used to promote commercial interests on the web, focusing mostly on engaging customers and interacting with them in new ways.

-For example many website owners have been advised to start a Facebook page, yet few of them get more than a handful “likes” and “friends” and the page becomes a negative advertisement, damned with faint praise.
+For example, many website owners have been advised to start a Facebook page, yet few of them get more than a handful “likes” and “friends” and the page becomes a negative advertisement, damned with faint praise as it were.

-For this strategy to work, the business owner (or their agents, in the case of Richard Branson or Anthony Robbins) has to be constantly “posting” and gathering “friends”.
-This creates an overhead for a small business, and often the small business owner spends hours posting and promoting too a very small number of “friends” or “followers”… where their time could be spent in other areas of their business, making a real difference.
+This creates an overhead for a small business, and often the small business owner spends hours posting and promoting to a very small number of “friends” or “followers”… where their time could be spent in other areas of their business, making a real difference.

 Also, as they don’t own their page on Facebook, or anything they post there, they are playing someone else’s game and not their own.
-The small business owner mistakes Facebook for a website substitute.
+The small business owner mistakes Facebook for a substitute to their own website.
 It simply doesn’t do what their own website could, it can be a useful adjunct, but it is certainly not the main game.

 Which site should I use for What?

-Facebook: used for connecting with friends and family for mostly personal reasons… sharing life events, thoughts and feelings, posting photos and inviting people to functions.
+Facebook: used for connecting with friends and family for mostly personal reasons… sharing life events, thoughts and feelings, posting photos and inviting people to functions and events.
 Companies can create a page on Facebook as discussed above.

-Twitter: the so-called “micro blogging” site used by an author to expound and digress on a topic of interest… but only in 256 characters (about the length of an SMS message).
+Twitter: the so-called “micro-blogging” site used by an author to expound and digress on a topic of interest… but only in 256 characters (about the length of an SMS message).
 People “follow” the author and can interact with them.
-Ideal for experts wanting to engage a niche audience.
+Ideal for experts wanting to engage a niche audience… or US presidents to conduct foreign policy.

 LinkedIn: used by mostly white collar workers to network.
 The site provides work history, qualifications, referrals and recommendations.
 Recently blogging was added to the site and job ads are posted there.